D&O Liability for Antitrust Violations

 Date Written: February 8, 2020

 I review the liability standards that may apply to D&O for antitrust violations, as well as trends in relevant doctrines and enforcement policies.
-I explain the reasons for the growing risk of personal liability and argue that this risk likely to continue rising in the foreseeable future.
+I explain the reasons for the growing risk of personal liability and argue that this risk is likely to continue rising in the foreseeable future.
 Specifically, today, D&O may be held liable for failures to make good faith efforts to develop and maintain organizational culture of compliance with antitrust law.
-I outline the factors that D&O and their counsels who seek to mitigate risk exposure should consider.
+I outline factors that D&O and their counsels should consider.

 Keywords: Antitrust, Personal Liability, Oversight Liability, Fiduciary Duties